xuwang/aws-terraform/README.md

 however, running ec2 instances in the autoscaling group has to be recycled outside of the Terraform management to pick up the new LC.
 * For a production system, the security groups defined in etcd, worker, and admiral module should be carefully reviewed and tightened.
+* Cluster CoreOS upgrade: workers and etcd clusters are defined as separate locksmith group so they can be independently managed by locksmith.
+The locksmith group, reboot stragtegy (best-effort) and upgrade window are defined under _resources/cloud_config_ directory.